jmsbutcher/A-demon-in-conways-game-of-life/README.md

 Life's evolution has run without interference... until now.

-An intelligent agent lives within the game, moving around and turning cells on or off --- causing chaos, or, perhaps, some order!
+An intelligent agent lives within the game, moving around and turning cells on or off --- causing chaos, or perhaps some order!

 The agent has a "brain," a neural network that learns via